Ergodic averages for sparse corners

 \subsection{Ergodicity of structured extensions}

 We now move away from the finitary world in order to prove one more lemma.
-It will be used towards the end of the proof of Theorem \ref{T: structured extension} to ensure that the structured extension can be taken to be ergodic. \begin{lemma} Let $(X, \CZ, \mu, T_1, \ldots, T_\ell)$ be a system where $\CZ := \CZ_\mu(T_1, \ldots, T_\ell, T_\ell)$.
+It will be used towards the end of the proof of \cref{P: structured extension} in the next section to ensure that the structured extension can be taken to be ergodic. \begin{lemma} Let $(X, \CZ, \mu, T_1, \ldots, T_\ell)$ be a system where $\CZ := \CZ_\mu(T_1, \ldots, T_\ell, T_\ell)$.
 Suppose that

 If $\mu=\int \mu_x\, d\mu(x)$ is the ergodic disintegration of $\mu$ with respect to the joint action of $T_1,\ldots, T_\ell$, then for $\mu$-a.e. $x\in X$, we have

 \end{lemma} \begin{proof} By \eqref{E: factor property}, we have